darkshadowwarrior/ProbabiltyCalculator/README.md

 A program that takes two inputs and calculates the probability factor based on the calculation selected.

-The output log can be found within the Calculate.UI root folder and is called probability_results.csv.
+The output log can be found within the Calculate.UI root folder and is called `probability_results.csv`.
 This file is generated on the first calculation request and is updated per requst made.

 The project is written in C# .Net 6 and requires the .Net 6 SDK/Runtime environment to be installed.
 You can run this project in either Visual Stuido IDE or smiilar product.